antonizick/NX3D/SECURITY.md

 ## Known Limitations & Design Decisions

-CustomWolf is built as a **single-player or locally-networked game** with optional multi-tenant admin capabilities.
+Nx3D is built as a **single-player or locally-networked game** with optional multi-tenant admin capabilities.
 It is **not designed for large-scale production SaaS deployments**.
 Key limitations:

 - **No database**: Tenant data is JSON files on the filesystem; not suitable for high-concurrency environments
 - **Single-server only**: No clustering, horizontal scaling, or distributed session management